Prag8855/aab/content/guides/freelance-visa.md

 To get a freelance visa, you need...[^18]

-- [ ] **Clients in Germany**
+- [ ] **A local economic interest**
-    You must have some German clients.
-You must have contracts and [letters of intent](/glossary/Absichtserkl%C3%A4rung) to prove it.
-If all your clients are in another country, you will not get a freelance visa.[^68]
+    You must have clients in Germany or support the German economy.[^71] This is very important.
+If you have no clients or employees in Germany, you might not get a freelance visa.[^68]
 - [ ] **Enough income**
     You must make enough money to support yourself.
 In Berlin, your income must be higher than your rent + your health insurance + {{FREELANCE_VISA_MIN_INCOME|cur}}€ per month.[^53] The minimum income is different in other cities.
 - [ ] **Self-employed work**